Advancing Carbon Credits in Mexico

 • Passed by the Mexican Congress in 2013 as part of the fiscal reform package

-• The tax allows emitters to use carbon offset credits generated from Clean Development Mechanism (CDM) projects, known as Certified Emissions Reductions (CER), to help meet the fossil fuel tax liabilities, though the rules for applying CERs have not yet been developed
+• The tax allows emitters to use carbon credits generated from Clean Development Mechanism (CDM) projects, known as Certified Emissions Reductions (CER), to help meet the fossil fuel tax liabilities, though the rules for applying CERs have not yet been developed

 • Emissions Trading Scheme (ETS)